Instituto-Atlantico/janus/README.md

 ```
 ## Development

-Janus was developed usign go 1.20, Docker 20.10.24 and relies over ACA-py agents and docker automation.
+Janus was developed using go 1.20, Docker 20.10.24 and relies over ACA-py agents and docker automation.
 For diagrams and more details about the implementation, check [here](./docs/implementation.md).

 Before starting working it's required to run 	``` go generate ./... ``` so the docker files will be copied to the corresponding directories, required for the docker automation.